 Do you often experience shooting pain in your wrist and hands when you try to type, drive, chop fruit, write your shopping list or play with your dog?
 Do your fingers sometimes go numb and tingle, making it hard to get a firm grip when you try to lift a grocery bag or briefcase?
 Does it hurt to bend your elbow?
 Do sharp wrist pains wake you up at night?
-If you’re losing sleep and having a hard time with daily tasks, get the relief by scheduling an appointment with our physiotherapy team today.
+If you’re losing sleep and having a hard time with daily tasks, get the relief by scheduling an appointment with NRG Athletes Therapy Fitness today.
 Your physiotherapist can help you get natural, drug-free pain relief for most hand, wrist and elbow pains.
-To learn more about the potential causes of hand, wrist and elbow pain, continue reading below:
+To learn more about the potential causes of elbow wrist and hand Pain, continue reading below:

 Elbow, wrist or hand pain can take several forms: from a dull, throbbing ache that immobilizes your elbow, to sharp, shooting pains in your wrist, to pins, needles and numbness in your hand and fingers.
 These structures are complex and intricate, and pain can happen due to a sudden injury, or from repetitive, un-ergonomic motions that gradually cause inflammation in joints and soft tissues, leading to pinched nerves.
 You can get a proper diagnosis from your physiotherapist to pinpoint the reason behind your pain, so an individualized physiotherapy treatment plan can help you get pain-free function back in your hands.